abach42/design-pattern-cheat-sheet/README.md

 ### Interpreter Pattern

-:pencil2: The Interpreter Pattern defines a representation for a status and provides an interpreter to process it into another form.
-This pattern is useful for designing a syntax tree structure that can interpret sentences, commands, or expressions, allowing for language processing within the software.
-By encapsulating language-specific grammar and interpretation logic, the Interpreter Pattern simplifies the implementation of complex parsing and evaluation tasks, making it easier to maintain and extend language features.
+:pencil2: The **Interpreter Pattern** defines a grammar and provides an interpreter that evaluates sentences of that grammar.
+Each rule or symbol of the grammar corresponds to a class implementing a common interface.

+This pattern is suitable for small domain-specific languages, rule engines, and formula evaluators.

+* `Expression` – defines the `interpret(Context)` interface.
+* `VariableExpression` – represents variables (terminal symbols).
+* `NonTerminalExpression` – represents grammar rules combining other expressions (`AND`, `OR`, `NOT`, etc.).
+* `Context` – provides variable values.
+* `Client` – builds and interprets expression trees.

 :bulb: [Link to code example](src/main/java/com/abach42/designpatterns/behavioral/interpreter)